DanisLol/face-recognition/README.md

 photo → MediaPipe BlazeFace (detect) → InsightFace ArcFace (embed) → PostgreSQL + pgvector (search)
 ```

-Detection answers “where is a face?”
-Embedding + cosine search answer “who matches?”

 ## Privacy

 - All ML runs locally on your machine.
 - The database never receives JPEG/PNG bytes or face crop files—only paths, bbox integers, and float vectors.
 - Prefer local Postgres so the whole pipeline stays offline.

-See [ARCHITECTURE.md §2](ARCHITECTURE.md) for the full rules.

 ## Requirements